 San Genesio has it all: natural beauties, breathtaking landscapes, as well as architectural masterpieces and ancient traditions and customs.
-In 10 minutes by car and 8 minutes by cable car, shopping lovers can reach the centre of Bozen and immerse themselves in an atmosphere of culture, folklore and sports.
+In 20 minutes by car or 30 minutes by bus, shopping lovers can reach the centre of Bozen and immerse themselves in an atmosphere of culture, folklore and sports.
 Bozen offers the Mercato delle Erbe, Bo-Classic, theatre, concerts and the Christmas market in December.

 On the Salten Plateau, heading from the Stella Alpina hotel towards Lavenna (path 1/E5), you will find 12 legends that tell about San Genesio and its surroundings.
 The legends were written by 132 students of the Jenesien primary school.